 This is where the “small batches” come in.
 My grandma used to do this (but with full size recipes, since she had a full-size kitchen and an extra freezer).
 If you make a larger amount of food all at once, you only have to cook once, instead of three or four times.

 For example, prepare a Small Batch Chicken Chile Verde Recipe and then freeze it in individual portions labeled with the name of the dish and the date.
-Do the same thing with Small Batch Unstuffed Cabbage Rolls Recipe or Lentil Bean Sausage Soup.
+Do the same thing with Small Batch Unstuffed Cabbage Rolls Recipe or Easy Ham and Lentil Soup.
 Then all you have to do is defrost it and heat it back up another day.
 A great meal without any cooking.

 My personal food philosophy is to use “real” ingredients.
 That means foods that aren’t processed heavily, few cans, and even fewer prepared foods.
 I suppose I’ve been following “clean cooking” practices before the term became popular.